-The evidence is indisputable: high-quality CPR is the primary component in influencing survival from cardiac arrest.1 Not every patient will need a defibrillating shock, but every patient will need CPR to increase the flow of oxygenated blood to the heart and brain.
+The evidence is indisputable: high-quality CPR is the primary component in influencing survival from cardiac arrest.1 Not every patient will need a defibrillator shock, but every patient will need CPR to increase the flow of oxygenated blood to the heart and brain.
 More lives saved.

 Even for seasoned health care professionals, it’s hard to know if you are pushing hard enough and fast enough to meet current AHA Guidelines for compression rate and depth.
-With ZOLL'S proprietary Real CPR Help technology, you know.
+With Zoll Medical's proprietary Real CPR Help technology, you know.
 It provides audio and visual feedback that guides rescuers to deliver high-quality CPR.
 ZOLL introduced Real CPR Help® in 2002, and it is standard on every AED and professional defibrillator ZOLL sells.

 See Real CPR Help in action in this online demo.